kwpeters/publishtogit/README.md

 Publishtogit solves many of these problems by:
 - Preparing the library for publishing just as if it were about to be published to the public NPM registry.
-The `npm pack` command is used to do this, so you are free to customized the set of published files using a .npmignore file.
+The `npm pack` command is used to do this, so you are free to customize the set of published files using a .npmignore file.
 - Then, instead of publishing to the public NPM registry, a Git branch is created and the published files are commited.
 This commit includes only the published files.
 Publishtogit also allows the user to specify one or more